daviddao/deep-autonomous-driving-papers/README.md

 > Represents steering command as *1/r*, where *r* is the turning radius in meters.
 > Train the car with negative examples using shifted cameras.
-> Ranking after autonomous score: Each intervention is a penalty of 6 seconds
+> Ranking after autonomous score: Each intervention is a penalty of 6 seconds.

-#### Fast Incremental Learning for Off-Road Robot Navigation (A Provodin, L Torabi, B Flepp, Y LeCun, M Sergio, LD Jackel, U Muller, J Zbontar, 2016)

 ### 1.3 Direct Perception